JordanRL/operator-overloading-rfc/README.md

 Though logical operators are not included in this RFC, the inclusion of operator overloads reduces the need for scalar objects in core, which has been explored by internals previously, but constitutes a large effort to actually implement.
 With operator overloads, all the tools necessary to create full scalar objects would be available to PHP developers to create their own implementations, further sidestepping the issues surrounding varied opinions on the public API of such objects that would surely ensue in a serious effort to create them.

+### Brings User Code More In Line With Internals

+Right now extensions and code in the engine have access to operator overloads while user code does not.
+This RFC brings user code more in line with the tools that are available in core by providing some access to control over object interaction with operators.

 ## Risks

 In addition to benefits the feature provides, there are also risks the feature must address.